pebakery/pebakery-docs/Commands/File/PathMove.md

 # PathMove

-Move a file or directory.
+Moves a file or directory.

 ## Syntax